Butter Chicken vs. Chicken Tikka Masala – What’s the Difference?

 “Rich bowls of Butter Chicken in creamy tomato sauce with naan bread, rice, spices and fresh coriander – served at Zahida Copenhagen.”

 At Zahida in central Copenhagen, we proudly serve Butter Chicken.
-We don’t offer Chicken Tikka Masala, but guests often ask how they compare—here’s a quick, honest guide.
+We don’t offer Chicken Tikka Masala, but it’s one of the dishes guests most often ask us about.
+So if you’ve ever wondered what separates the two, here’s a simple, honest breakdown.

 Why We Serve Butter Chicken at Zahida

-Note: We don’t serve Chicken Tikka Masala.
-If you’re craving a creamy tomato-based chicken dish in Copenhagen, our Butter Chicken is the one to try.
+We don’t serve Chicken Tikka Masala, and that’s intentional.
+If you’re craving a creamy tomato-based chicken dish in Copenhagen, our Butter Chicken delivers that experience — just done in our way.

 Next